This guide tells you 5 ways to backup iPhone Photos on Mac/PC. Some of them support backing up not only Camera Roll, but also Photo Stream and Albums.

 If you meet any situation mentioned below, it means that you should back up your camera roll photos from iPhone to computer.

-AnyTrans for iOS is a professional iPhone data manager that developed to backup data like photos from iPhone/iPad/iPod touch to computer, to iTunes, or even to other iDevices.
+AnyTrans is a professional iPhone data manager that developed to backup data like photos from iPhone/iPad/iPod touch to computer, to iTunes, or even to other iDevices.
 Here are its features on backing up iPhone photos to computer:

 Step 2: Choose “My Photos” (Camera Roll) > Select the photos you want to transfer > Click on the “To Computer“ button at the top-right corner to transfer the selected photos to your Mac.